-- 3.1 Amended and Restated Articles of Incorporation.
-(1) - 3.2 Articles of Amendment to the Amended and Restated Articles of Incorporation of the Company increasing the number of authorized shares of common stock to 27,000,000 shares (2) - 3.3 Articles of Amendment to the Amended and Restated Articles of Incorporation of the Company increasing the number of authorized shares of common stock to 35,500,000 shares (3) - 3.4 Amended and Restated By-Laws.
-(4) - 4.1 Amended and Restated Articles of Incorporation. (same as Exhibit 3.1)
+3.1 Amended and Restated Articles of Incorporation.
+(1)

-- 4.2 Articles of Amendment to the Amended and Restated Articles of Incorporation of the Company (same as Exhibit 3.2) - 4.3 Articles of Amendment to the Amended and Restated Articles of Incorporation of the Company increasing the number of authorized shares of common stock to 35,500,000 shares (same as Exhibit 3.3) - 4.4 Articles II, VII, and XI of the Amended and Restated By-Laws (included in Exhibit 3.4). - (1) Incorporated herein by reference to the Company's Registration Statement on Form SB-2, filed with the Securities and Exchange Commission on October 19, 1999. - (2) Incorporated by reference to the Company's Registration Statement on Form SB-2, filed with the Securities and Exchange Commission on September 21, 2000. - (3) Incorporated by reference to the Company's Registration Statement on Form SB-2, filed with the Securities and Exchange Commission on September 6, 2002. - (4) Incorporated herein by reference to the Company's Registration Statement on Form S-18, as filed with the securities and Exchange Commission on May 25, 1999. - (b) Report on Form 8-K No reports on Form 8-K were filed during the quarter ended December 31, 2002.
+- 3.2 Articles of Amendment to the Amended and Restated Articles of Incorporation of the Company increasing the number of authorized shares of common stock to 27,000,000 shares (2) - 3.3 Articles of Amendment to the Amended and Restated Articles of Incorporation of the Company increasing the number of authorized shares of common stock to 35,500,000 shares (3) - 3.4 Articles of Amendment to the Amended and Restated Articles of Incorporation of the Company increasing the number of authorized shares of common stock to 38,500,000 shares - 3.5 Amended and Restated By-Laws.
+(4) - 4.1 Amended and Restated Articles of Incorporation. (same as Exhibit 3.1) - 4.2 Articles of Amendment to the Amended and Restated Articles of Incorporation of the Company (same as Exhibit 3.2) - 4.3 Articles of Amendment to the Amended and Restated Articles of Incorporation of the Company increasing the number of authorized shares of common stock to 35,500,000 shares (same as Exhibit 3.3) - 4.4 Articles of Amendment to the Amended and Restated Articles of Incorporation of the Company increasing the number of authorized shares of common stock to 38,500,000 shares (same as Exhibit 3.4) - 4.5 Articles II, VII, and XI of the Amended and Restated By-Laws (included in Exhibit 3.4). - (1) Incorporated herein by reference to the Company's Registration Statement on Form SB-2, filed with the Securities and Exchange Commission on October 19, 1999. - (2) Incorporated by reference to the Company's Registration Statement on Form SB-2, filed with the Securities and Exchange Commission on September 21, 2000. - (3) Incorporated by reference to the Company's Registration Statement on Form SB-2, filed with the Securities and Exchange Commission on September 6, 2002. - (4) Incorporated herein by reference to the Company's Registration Statement on Form S-18, as filed with the securities and Exchange Commission on May 25, 1999. - (b) Report on Form 8-K No reports on Form 8-K were filed during the quarter ended March 31, 2003.